 Some things in nature are a force to be reckoned with.

-You’ll also very likely identify with some of these strong-willed child characteristics >>
+If you have thought, ” Why is my child so difficult?”
+You’ll also very likely identify with some of these strong-willed child experiences >>

 (as published on Scary Mommy)

-| Handling discipline with the strong-willed child
+| Embracing strong-willed child characteristics

 | Responding to Intense Emotions

 Children with a strong-will typically have intense emotions due to being highly sensitive, that may come out at the most inconvenient times!
-Helping an emotionally intense strong-willed child to better regulate their emotions is a journey, but I can tell you with one hundred percent certainty that the journey starts here >>
+Helping an emotionally intense strong willed child to better regulate their emotions is a journey, but I can tell you with one hundred percent certainty that the journey starts here >>